-When I think about this event in my life it feels trivial compared to ground shifting or tragic events that change other people.
+When I think about this event in my life it feels trivial compared to ground shifting events that change other people.
 But I suppose that is the point.
 We are not each other.
 We don’t know each other’s pain.
 We can’t weigh each other’s stories to our own.
 We each have our own journey.
 The impact of this house was huge in my life.
 It was a convergence of multiple events and stressors.
 It pushed me right out of my boring, easy life into stress, anxiety, fear, pressure.
 Coupled with the move, my children began to struggle with their own personal issues.
 My marriage was not in a good place.
 I hated everything about the place I now lived.
 Every single time I drove into the driveway I did not want to get out and go inside.

 In 2015 I had an idea.
 My husband, James, teases me that I am like ‘TOAD’ from the book Wind in the Willows.
 The character Toad is always having new ideas and obsessions.
 Some of my ideas work out and have brought us fun adventures.
 Though he teases me, James is open to my ideas.
 I have supported the things that are important to him in turn.
 This has been one of the strengths of our marriage.

 My idea in March of 2015 was… let’s move to downtown Denver!
 We were in Thornton, a city in the suburbs of Denver.
 We had two girls at the Denver School for Performing Arts downtown.
 We drove them there A LOT.
 Back and forth and back and forth.
 Voice lessons, piano lessons, concerts, more concerts.
 I also work in a hospital downtown.
 James works in Thornton but was willing to commute.
 In addition to less driving we looked forward to enjoying the attractions of a city; restaurants, parks, cultural events.
-We would drink coffee in hip cafes and eat in cool new restuarants.
+We would drink coffee in hip cafes and eat in cool new restaurants.
 What fun we would have!
 James was up for it.

 We downsized from a large, newer home to a small, old home in the heart of Denver.
 We sold in two days.
 The market was scorching hot and we were under pressure to find a new place fast.
 My husband, who is originally from the U.K., was drawn to this particular house as it reminded him of England.
 It was a small bungalow with a basement from 1925 and had original everything.
 No gut job on this house.
 Even the kitchen, while modified, had original cabinets painted white.
-Beautiful molding, squeeky old oak floors, the original boiler (unused but still there), the old coal shute.
+Beautiful molding, squeaky old oak floors, the original boiler (unused but still there), the old coal chute.
 It had character and charm.
-The only modifications were the addition of a sunrooom, a facelift on the upstairs kitchen and bathroom, and an absurdly small bathroom in the basement.
+The only modifications were the addition of a sunroom, a facelift on the upstairs kitchen and bathroom, and an absurdly small bathroom in the basement.
 I had a bad feeling about the house.
 But James loved it.
 I hesitated, but said yes.
 He said, ‘Tell me if you don’t want it.”
 I said no, let’s do this.

 We pushed the closings on both houses, sold and moved quickly as James was traveling most of the summer.
 He was in Africa within a week of our move with our oldest child.
 It was a long planned trip for them.
 After Africa they went to see family in England and then traveled France, Belgium and Holland together.
 They had a fabulous time together for which I am grateful.
 Then he had a doctoral program in California.
 He was gone most of that awful summer which was hard.
 Most of the discoveries and much of the work happened while he was away.

 The first night I cooked the stove didn’t work.
 The first week I found out it had original wiring.
 The inspector had seen new electrical in the kitchen but had missed that the rest of the entire house was original wiring .
 That inspector missed a lot of things.
 The lights would flicker and dim.
 I imagined being at work with the kids home and a house fire happening.
 I heard of that exact thing happening in a home near us.
 I found an electrician to rewire the home.
 He was very odd.
 He said odd things.
-He was a little agressive.
+He was a little aggressive.
 He told us to leave one day without warning for several days.
 He asked for more money.
 He complained the money wasn’t enough.
 The work was harder than he thought.
 James was gone and I’m sure he thought I was lying about my imaginary husband.
 The same week the electrician was rewiring we had an extraordinary storm in Denver.
 The basement flooded.
 No husband.
 I found friends to rip up the carpet and borrowed large fans to dry it out.
 The grading around the house was positive.
 When it rained hard the water went into the basement windows rather than away from them.
 I found the walls in one of the bedrooms were wet and growing mold behind the paint.
 I found a mason who suggested grading, adding waterproof stucco to the house beneath the surface of the dirt and adding a cement path around the perimeter.
 Done.
 The living room floor had a sag.
 I had a structural engineer come out and he said the joist span in the basement was insufficient and the grand piano may come crashing into my daughters bed in the basement below without additional support.
 And also, the engineer said, that garage in the back is about to fall down.
 It needs to be rebuilt.
 I found another mason to rebuild two walls of the garage.
 I found a contractor to build additional supports in the basement.
 Few of the windows closed and locked.. oh well.
 There were generations of spiders we simply could not exterminate.
 They would come down out of the attic through the light fixtures.
 The house was always dusty.
-It was as if dirt worked it’s way up through the floorboards no matter how much we cleaned.
-The bedrooms were 10 X 10 with minature closets.
+It was as if dirt worked its way up through the floorboards no matter how much we cleaned.
+The bedrooms were 10 X 10 with miniature closets.
 We got rid of half of our belongings.
 The swamp cooler did not work.
 New swamp cooler.
 The driveway was coming up in chunks.
 New driveway.
 We needed a landscaper to build a retaining wall for the concrete perimeter path to be placed.
 He cost several thousand more than he had estimated.
 The plumber was out so many times I am now Facebook friends with him and know all about his family.
 Great guy.

 I enjoy managing money.
 I am meticulous and creative with it.
 I keep our credit scores high, find the best loans, manage our retirement accounts, pay the bills.
 In addition, James has given me great latitude to dream up and direct our house projects and remodeling.
 He has been wonderful to trust me in these areas and I have gotten good at finding and managing contractors.
 This time though, it felt like a burden.
 I felt alone, sitting on the edge of financial ruin for our family, shifting funds, finding and managing a multitude of contractors myself.
 Within 9 months we had spent 75K.
 Unplanned.
 We tapped our retirement.
 We got a second loan on the house.
 I worked extra shifts as a nurse constantly.